sumedhkr95/16-bit-FIR-filter-in-SystemVerilog/README.md

 # Carry-Lookahead-Adder

-A carry-lookahead-adder with 4-bit propagate and generate sub-block is designed.
+A carry-lookahead-adder (parameterized) with 4-bit propagate and generate sub-block is designed.